 Any questions related to voter registration from agency employees or applicants should be referred to the Elections Division at the Office of the Secretary of State.

 ADDITIONAL RESOURCES

-For additional resources including NVRA training presentations, implementation planning guidance, and voter identification and education materials, please visit the Secretary of State's [website](#).
+Visit the Secretary of State's [website](#) for additional resources, including NVRA training presentations, implementation planning guidance, and voter identification and education materials.

 Notes: